 Set Multiple Trolling Lures

 The best tactic when targeting albacore is to get as many lures out at once as you possibly can to create your own “fish school.”
 With say 6, 8 or even 10 lures out, in a staggered pattern, straight runners like skirted lead heads are a safer bet for avoiding tangles.

 You don’t need super heavy gear for albacore tuna.
 Typical 15kg gear is fine.
 Reels such as the Shimano TSM4, Shimano Calcutta 700, Penn 320, and the like spooled with 25 – 30lb mono is all you need.
 Though nowadays most anglers prefer to use braid.
 Each fish will take quite some time to subdue on light gear.
 You can easily take an hour to get each fish into the boat.
 You could also fish even lighter if you wanted but you’ll be there all day!

 Generally, albacore are taken fast trolling at say 10 knots.
 However sometimes when you find yourself in the middle of “worked up” fish you can cast to them on spinning tackle.

-Video below: Albacore Tuna Fishing in Oregon
+Video: Albacore Tuna Fishing in Oregon

 This species is caught off Kaikoura.
 Such fish would weigh in the region of 5 – 8kg and measure around 60cm in length.
 A really big one might reach 30 kg and measure almost 1.5m.
-Albacore tuna have long pectoral fins.
+Albacore tuna has long pectoral fins.
 They are very long in relation to the size of the body.
 In fact, the pectorals are the longest in this regard of any of the tunas.